ibm-cloud-docs/account/enterprise-tutorial.md

 {:important: .important}
 {:tip: .tip}
 {:note: .note}
+{:tutorial: .tutorial}
+{:step: data-tutorial-type='step'}
+{:step-next: data-tutorial-type='step-next'}

-# Getting started with an enterprise
+# Setting up an enterprise
 {: #enterprise-tutorial}
+{: tutorial}

 This tutorial walks you through how to set up an enterprise by department so you can manage and track usage costs for multiple {{site.data.keyword.Bluemix}} accounts.
 By completing this tutorial, you learn how to create an enterprise, add accounts and organize them in account groups, invite users, and explore subscriptions.
 {:shortdesc}

-The tutorial uses a fictitious company called *Example Corp* that wants to create an enterprise with the following structure.
+The tutorial uses a fictitious company that is called *Example Corp* that wants to create an enterprise with the following structure.
 As you complete the tutorial, adapt each step to match your organization's accounts and desired structure.

 ![A four-tier enterprise that groups accounts according to department in an organization.
 For example, account groups are named Marketing, Development, and Sales.
 The account groups contain accounts for teams within those departments.
 For example, the Sales account group contains accounts for Direct, Online, and Enablement.](images/enterprise-by-dept.svg "An enterprise that organizes accounts according to department in the organization."){: caption="Figure 1.
 An enterprise that is organized by department" caption-side="bottom"}

 ## Before you begin
 {: #setting-prereqs}

-Read [What is an enterprise?](/docs/account?topic=account-enterprise) to learn the basic principles of how account management, billing, resources, and user and access management work in an enterprise.
+Read [What is an enterprise?](/docs/account?topic=account-what-is-enterprise) to learn the basic principles of how account management, billing, resources, and user and access management work in an enterprise.

 Verify that you have the required access in a Subscription account, which serves as the base account from which you create the enterprise.
 To create an enterprise, you must be the account owner or have the Administrator role on the Billing account management service.